 Water quality from inland wells is variable, both between wells (with similar groundwater elevations) and over time within a single well.
-Neither chloride nor total dissolved solids concentrations have experienced large temporal changes in samples from inland wells.
-There were limited data for the deep aquifer in 2013 because not all wells monitored for water quality in the NMMA are monitored or reported annually.
-Localized nitrate concentration measurements observed previously are likely to be a continued cause for concern, but water quality in the deep and shallow aquifers appears relatively unchanged in 2013.
+Chloride and total dissolved solids concentrations in samples from inland wells have been relatively constant over time.
+There were limited data for the principal aquifers in 2015 because not all wells monitored for water quality in the NMMA are monitored or reported annually.
+Several production wells have nitrate concentrations in excess of drinking water standard maximum contaminants levels (MCLs), and two other production wells from the principal producing aquifers have long-term elevated iron and manganese concentrations that require treatment or blending prior to use.

 Nitrate: Elevated nitrate concentrations in groundwater generally result from anthropogenic causes.
-Nitrate is principally a potable water concern (as compared to a concern for irrigation water), with a primary drinking water standard of 45 mg/L (nitrate as NO3, which is used throughout this report).
+Nitrate is mainly a potable water concern (as compared to a concern for irrigation water), with a primary MCL of 45 mg/L (nitrate as NO3, which is used throughout this report).